nzipin/Engineering-Portfolio/README.md

 **Please access my resume by clicking the file titled, "Noah Zipin Resume.pdf"**

+**To see Project Demonstrations, click the file titled "Links to Project Demonstrations.md**

 (NOTE: if you would like to access hyperlinks in the portfolio, please download the document)